William M. Bass: Biography

-Dr. Bass first got the idea for what would eventually become the body farm while he was at the University of Kansas in the 1960s, and was asked if it was possible to determine the time of death of a partially decomposed cow.
+Bass first got the idea for what would eventually become the body farm while he was at the University of Kansas in the 1960s, and was asked if it was possible to determine the time of death of a partially decomposed cow.
 He determined that additional research was need for this, and suggested that this could be accomplished by allowing a deceased cow to decompose in a field while studying the process.
-While this experiment was never conducted, Dr. Bass further realized that additional research on human decomposition was needed after he was summoned in December 1977 to examine what was initially assumed to be a recent murder victim that had been buried on top of the grave of a Confederate soldier in Franklin, Tennessee who had been killed at the Battle of Nashville in 1864.
+While this experiment was never conducted, Bass further realized that additional research on human decomposition was needed after he was summoned in December 1977 to examine what was initially assumed to be a recent murder victim that had been buried on top of the grave of a Confederate soldier in Franklin, Tennessee who had been killed at the Battle of Nashville in 1864.
 Due to the fact that the body was relatively intact and still contained most of its flesh, he initially estimated that the body had been dead for less than a year, but examination of the victim's clothing determined that the body was that of the soldier buried in the grave.
 Grave robbers had punctured the cast iron coffin, which was airtight and largely prevented decomposition, removed the body, and then reburied it on top of the coffin.
 He started the university's anthropological research facility in 1980, which was the first in the world.
 He established the university's Forensic Anthropology Center in 1987.

 Most of Bass' research has been on osteology and human decomposition.
 Bass' research, along with his graduate students, has made many advances in how to determine the cause and time of death of a person and the conditions in which death took place.
 His research has formed the basis of techniques used by medical examiners, forensic pathologists, homicide detectives, and other law enforcement personnel in postmortem investigations.
 Later, Bass began researching cremation.

 In addition to his research, Bass has also assisted law enforcement in forensic investigations.
 He has investigated multiple high-profile cases, including the 1983 Benton fireworks disaster, the Tri-State Crematory scandal, and the 2007 exhumation and autopsy of The Big Bopper, in which he determined the cause of death, which had not been confirmed initially.

 Bass is the third generation in his family to have an educational building named after him.
-The Dr. William M. Bass III Forensic Anthropology Building dedication ceremony was September 27, 2011, near the Body Farm.
+The William M. Bass III Forensic Anthropology Building dedication ceremony was September 27, 2011, near the Body Farm.

 Personal life

 Bass has been married three times.
-He married his first wife, Carol Ann Owens, whom he met while doing research for the Army, in 1953.
+He married his first wife, Mary Anna Owens, whom he met while doing research for the Army, in 1953.
 Owens died of colon cancer in 1993.
 His second marriage, in 1994, was to Annette Blackbourne, who died in 1997 from lung cancer.
 Later that year he married Carol Lee Hicks, who had been a friend of his since childhood.
 Bass has three sons, Charlie, William Marvin IV, and Jim.
-Bass is an atheist.
+Bass was a devout Christian for much of his adult life, but now he is an atheist.